LoganDiliberto-Crypto/CardanoWalletResearch/README.md

   );
 ```

-1. Combining the two parts of the address, the following function takes 3 parameters (network id, and the two required stake credentials) and returns an address encoded with Bech32.
+1. Combining the two parts of the address, the following function takes 3 parameters (network id, and the two required payment and stake credentials) and returns an address encoded with Bech32.
 2. Encoded address is led with a human-readable prefix of addr_test.
 Representing an address on the testnet.

 The following address represents the first account index specified earlier in the derivation path.